 There are easy to use client alliance rating scales that can easily be incorporated into your clinical work.
 I have used these from time to time and they have helped me develop my capacities to accurately assess the alliance, become more familiar with my own biases and vulnerabilities in doing so, and crucially aid my awareness when the alliance is unsatisfactory and needs attention.
 I think this has been particularly helpful when the rupture has been a withdrawal rather than confrontation event.
 I think we tend to think of ruptures as confrontation events involving the expression of angry feelings – often they are withdrawal events marked by subtle signs that can be easily missed.

 Cognitive analytic therapy (CAT) offers us many useful approaches which can be integrated usefully into other therapeutic models to help therapists work better to accurately assess the quality of the alliance.
 CAT can also help us to formulate and make the focus of collaborative enquiry any tensions within the alliance.
-So please do consider joining this ACAT workshop in London on Thursday 4th April, designed to help therapists work better when the therapeutic relationship gets stuck .
+So please do consider joining this online workshop limited to six participants on Saturday 15th June, designed to help therapists work better when the therapeutic relationship gets stuck.